3 Designs and $100+ Million in 50 Years: The Provo Rock Canyon Temple

 What Taste apparently has to do with Salvation

 Whether you think the new aesthetic improves the Church’s look or not, there’s no denying that there’s a heavy price tag on these buildings all over the world while the overall population of “temple-worthy” people declines in the United States.
-The interpretation invariably comes back to mean that the look of the LDS Church’s great and spacious buildings are much higher a priority than the phsyical needs of homeless people in the state of Utah.
+The interpretation invariably comes back to signify one thing: that the look of the LDS Church’s great and spacious buildings are much higher a priority than the phsyical needs of homeless people in the state of Utah.
 The only logical interpretation of all of these events, assuming the LDS Church take their own claims seriously, is that architectural taste is an integral ingredient to eternal salvation.
 Otherwise, why would the Lord’s church spend so much on unnecessary building renovations when economic imbalances in the world continue to widen?
 Is it that we’re still waiting on the poor to inherit the Earth?
 I’m not seeing it at this rate.